MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 - Internal (non-guest) users who have access to Viva Engage see a new default **Storyline** tab on their user profile page.
 - Users see a new **Storylines** page from which they can access a personalized feed of content posted to Storyline, or toggle to a focused feed that includes only Storyline content from the people the user has followed.

-## Set up Storyline
+## Manage Storyline

 Global admins and Engage admins can manage Storyline for their organizations in the Engage admin center.
-Select the ellipses on the right of the top navigation menu, then select **Admin** to enter the Engage admin center. by selecting the Feature management tab within the Engage admin center, then selecting **Manage Storyline**.
+Select the ellipses on the right of the top navigation menu, then select **Admin** to enter the Engage admin center.
+Under the **Feature management** tab within the Engage admin center, select **Storyline**.

 >[!NOTE]
 > Storyline must be enabled before you can enable stories.